This is a fee which is chargeable when the shipper requires the driver to shrink wrap pallets.

 If a carrier must store a shipper's delivery, then the carrier may charge a storage fee, either by the hour or by the day.

 What Are Transportation Accessorial Fees?

 Accessorial Fees Cover When You Do Other Services Than Driving

-Carriers are often called upon to perform services other than just driving.
+Though this might be surprising to some, carriers are often called upon to perform services other than just driving.
 Drivers may have to load or unload trailers, wrap pallets, or make additional stops.
 Such services are not added into the per-mile rate charged.
 It would be impossible to charge the fees as part of the per-mile rate and remain fair to all customers, because all services cost different amounts of time to perform and are worth different amounts of money.
 The only fair way to charge a customer would be a la carte, or per service.